As with the first two novels of this series, I enjoyed “Tempt the Devil“. Braden kept up the good work all through the story.

 Zahara and Porter are left in the desert to die.
-They had both fallen a long way from a steady income with Cross Continental Airship Line.
+Finances had fallen a long way from their steady income with Cross Continental Airship Line.
 Was all that was left for the two friends a slow and painful death in the desert?

-In the world of Kochava Green humans must extremely careful around bodies of water or they risk the fate of the Lepidoptera larvae.
-The St. Lauritz All-Mother cloister are extremely lucky in getting a woman from San Lazare wishing to become a novice.
+In the world of Kochava Green, humans must be extremely careful around bodies of water or they risk the fate of those infected with Lepidoptera larvae.
+St. Lauritz All-Mother cloister is extremely lucky when a woman from San Lazare wishes to become a novice there.
 The All-Mother cloisters accept women from all walks of life, no-holds-barred.
 Sister Amelia brings unique strengths that aid in the survival of the women.
 She, in turn, finds a new purpose to life.
 Refugee is one of my favourite stories.

 Revolutions seldom bring change, only new overlords.
-Z100 was a key player in the revolution that made women property.
+Z100 had been a key player in the revolution that made women property.
 Because she had been a spy, she was exempt from those rules.
 But only as long as she did not marry.
 She was careful in her choice of men by never having humans for lovers.
 Life-like robots were her get-out-of-jail card.
-What is easy to forget is that no matter how tight your security is, all security protocols have weaknesses.
+What she forgot is that all security protocols have weaknesses.

 Slavery is a common tool in human history.
 One of the many problems with slavery is the de-humanizing of people.
-In rare cases that might actually work to a slave’s advantage because masters generally do not see slaves or servants.
-Infiltrating the slaves is the only way our investigator, Sam, sees to find out what Cicero Jensen and Secretary Patterson are trying to hide in Jensen’s barn.
-In the process Sam learns a bit about himself, his attitudes and how far people will go to keep a secret.
+In rare cases that might actually work to a slave’s advantage because their owners generally do not see slaves or servants.
+Infiltrating a particular group of slaves is the only way our investigator, Sam, has to find out what Cicero Jensen and Secretary Patterson try to hide inside Jensen’s barn.
+During his investigations, Sam learns a bit about himself, his attitudes and how far people will go to keep a secret.

 This was another favourite.
 Nansi is a shape-changing human/spider.
 Imagine the size of that spider!
 Her dual identity is a result of her Trickster father.
 At night Nansi, the spider, fights crime in the city.
 She is not the only shape-changer.
 There are wolves and tigers as well.
 One night, to protect a new-born baby, Nansi kills a tiger.
 That choice changes her life and the life of the city.

 Through the journal of the Headmistress of a women’s college we learn what happens when the ocean brings a dock, or part of it, to the beach by the college.
-The dock is to be brought inside the city walls.
+A decision is made to bring the dock inside city walls.
 A short time later, body parts turn up on the same beach.
 Then a sub-mariner hears a pulse coming from the depths of the ocean.

 I really liked this one as well.
 It is time for the initiation of the Masai boy Saitoti into the ranks of lion-hunters.
 Eleven lion-hunters travel to Mombasa to meet with Ethiopian Bahati Mazarin.
 She tells them that there are two lions she wants killed.
 That is, if they are lions.
 Rumours would have it otherwise.
-Bahati Mazarin is coming with them to hunt.
-Saitoti cannot help but wonder why she is coming along with them or why she specifically asked for their group and hopes it has nothing to do with his history.
+Bahati Mazarin comes with them on the hunt.
+Saitoti cannot help but wonder why she is going with them and why she specifically asked for their group.
+He hopes it has nothing to do with his own background.

 Clara Perry is on the strangest journey of her life.
 Unbeknownst to her, Clara’s cryogenic chamber was not sitting in Las Vegas waiting to be opened years into the future.
 Instead, persons unknown had sent her to the planet Pless to introduce them to technology.
 It turns out Pless has human-like people on it, people who breathe air Clara can breathe, eat food Clara can eat and behave in a manner Clara can relate to.
 She soon establishes herself as a woman to be reckoned with.
-Widow Perry breaks gender roles and class roles enabling her integration with people from the various walks of life on Pless.
+Widow Perry breaks gender roles and class roles, enabling Clara’s integration with people from the various walks of life on Pless.
 I really liked this story as well.
 There is something about realistically portrayed strong women that I like.
 Not that steamfunk is realistic, but I hope you understand what I mean.